Xilinx/data-analytics/F1-XQL6-TUTORIAL.md

-# Data Analytics XQL6 Tutorial
+# Data Analytics XQL6 Version 18.03.19 Tutorial

 ## Introduction
 This tutorial introduces how to use XQL6, a PostgreSQL based FPGA acceleration UDF in AWS EC2 F1 Instance.